-In order to uphold our commitment to advancing diversity, equity and inclusion, we’ve identified three strategic objectives: (1) increase representation, (2) increase academic exposure to DEI research and frameworks and (3) improve daily equitable and inclusive community experience.
+In order to uphold our commitment to advancing diversity, equity and inclusion, we’ve identified three strategic objectives: (1) value representation across a full spectrum of lived experience, demographics and perspectives, (2) increase academic exposure to research and frameworks related to harnessing the full potential of people and (3) provide an exemplary community experience.

 Representation among students, staff and faculty

-We are committed to increasing and supporting diverse representation among our entire community.
-Last year’s efforts focused on fundraising, providing individual outreach and support from our admissions team, adopting a Diverse Candidate Slate policy and supporting the doctoral program pipeline.
+We are committed to a community with diverse representation across a broad spectrum of lived experience, demographics and perspectives.
+Previous years' efforts focused on fundraising, providing individual outreach and support from our admissions team, adopting a staff Diverse Candidate Slate policy and supporting the doctoral program pipeline.

 In response to our community wanting to better understand how to advance DEI — as well as Kellogg’s own priority to equip students to effectively lead diverse teams — we launched several initiatives to address these needs.
 Here are just a few.